Ordos campaign (1592): Rebellion

 In mid-July, Ming reinforcements led by censor Ye Mengxiong (Note: Ye Mengxiong had already predicted a possible war in the northwest due to unusual weather before the uprising.
 After its outbreak, he offered himself as a commander.) arrived at Ningxia.
 They brought with them four hundred cannons, "fire carts", and a thousand Miao warriors.
-The besiegers were divided into five divisions, with each division assigned to one of the major gates.
-There was also a mobile corps under the command of Ma Gui.
-Towards the end of July, the Ming army, which had approximately 40,000 troops in the city, launched an attack from all sides.
+The Ming army divided the besieging troops into five divisions, with each division assigned to one of the major gates, while Ma Gui commanded a mobile corps.
+Towards the end of July, a 40,000-strong Ming army in Ningxia launched an attack from all sides.
 However, the rebels were able to repel the attack, causing heavy losses for the Ming army.
-The following night, the rebels made a surprise attack through the north gate and clashed with Ma Gui's cavalry.
+The following night, the rebels made a surprise attack through the north gate and clashed with Ma's cavalry.
 Both sides suffered significant casualties, but the Ming artillery was able to drive the rebels back.
 After witnessing the rebels' failure, the Mongols refused to support them with an attack from the rear.
 On 30 July, Li Rusong and Mei Guozhen arrived with reinforcements from Liaodong, Xuanfu, Datong, and Shanxi.
 They also brought a large amount of equipment and supplies, including 30,000 uniforms.
-Li Rusong took command and began attacking the city day and night in early August.
+Li took command and began attacking the city day and night in early August.
 The rebels struggled to defend themselves and resorted to executing hostages.
-As the situation worsened, civilians in the city began to die from lack of food and disease.
+As the situation worsened, civilians in Ningxia began to die from lack of food and disease.
 Some of the rebels started to lose their resolve.
 Even the Ming army was facing challenges due to a shortage of iron, wood, and skilled craftsmen needed to make and repair weapons.

-Meanwhile, the Japanese were attacking Korea, and the Emperor was disgusted by the pacifist stance of Wei Xueceng, who tried to appease the Mongols with titles and bribes and sought to negotiate with the rebels.
+The Japanese were attacking Korea, and the Emperor was disgusted by Wei Xueceng's pacifist stance.
+Wei tried to appease the Mongols with titles and bribes and sought to negotiate with the rebels.
 In late August, he was arrested and taken to Beijing.
 The Emperor then approved Shi Xing's plan to build ramparts around the city and flood the interior, including the city itself, with water from lakes and rivers located 15 km away.
-Wei Xueceng was replaced by Ye Mengxiong, who had previously written the treatise on warfare, Yunchou gangmu, in 1562.
+Wei was replaced by Ye Mengxiong, who had previously written the treatise on warfare Yunchou gangmu in 1562.
 In this treatise, he emphasized the importance of water in warfare.
-Meanwhile, in Korea, the Korean king fled to the northern border of his country at Uiju on the Yalu River and sought asylum in Ming Liaodong.
-In response, the Wanli Emperor sent a relief expeditionary force of 3,000 soldiers to Korea.
+The Korean king fled to the northern border of his country at Uiju on the Yalu River and sought asylum in Ming Liaodong.
+The Wanli Emperor sent a relief expeditionary force of 3,000 soldiers to Korea.
 In late August 1592, the Japanese defeated the Ming force near Pyongyang.
-The troops that were tied up in the northwest in Ningxia were urgently needed in the east in Korea.